ga-wdi-lessons/express-intro/readme.md

   }
 }
 ```
-To use `require(...)` to import a local file rather than a node module, the string `require` is called with needs to be a path.
+To use `require(...)` to import a local file rather than a node module, the string that is passed into `require` needs to be a path.

-Since the argument to require needs to be recognizable as a path, the path to a file in the same directory needs to be prefaced with a `./`.

 ```js
 // index.js